lowski/lowski.github.io/docs/ruby/rails-query-cache.md

 => 2
 ```

-Rails automatically enables query cache on a request basis, so running the same query inside a single controller action results in using cache:
+Rails automatically enables query cache on a request basis, so calling the same query inside a controller action will use the cached result from a previous call:

 ```ruby
 class UsersController < ApplicationController